-Creating an inclusive environment for different viewpoints in the scholarly nursing community.
+Creating a culture of excellence for different viewpoints in the scholarly nursing community.

 Student Mentorship Program

-The College of Nursing values diversity and inclusivity in enriching the learning environment and the nursing community of scholars.
+The College of Nursing values the culture of excellence toward enriching the learning environment and the nursing community of scholars.

-The purpose of the EMBRACE program is to provide unique research and leadership opportunities for nursing students from multiple backgrounds, toward creating an inclusive environment for different viewpoints in the scholarly nursing community.
+The purpose of the EMBRACE program is to provide unique research and leadership opportunities for nursing students from multiple backgrounds, toward creating an environment that values different viewpoints in the scholarly nursing community.

 Students selected for the EMBRACE program will complete a hands-on research, quality improvement, leadership project or educational module under the guidance of a faculty mentor.
 In addition, EMBRACE students will be expected to participate in monthly mentoring, seminars and other activities throughout the program.
 The presentation of the EMBRACE project is required for receiving a certificate as an EMBRACE scholar.
 Applications for the EMBRACE program are due at the beginning of the fall semester.
-Specific dates will be posted and announced.
 Scholars participating in the EMBRACE program as juniors may apply to participate in the program for a second year.

-The central theme of this year’s EMBRACE cohort will be “social justice and health equity.”
+The central theme of this year’s EMBRACE cohort will be “Building a Culture of Connection.”

 - Be a College of Nursing undergraduate student (all tracks)